JBL Tune Flex

 which means that they have a smaller driver unit than that of JBL Tune Flex by 2.8mm

-However, large drivers usually have difficulty producing high frequencies so yeah, larger drivers can generate louder sound, but this does not imply that they produce better quality sound.
-The JBL Tune Flex's lowest frequency is at 20Hz, low-frequency response inidcates how well an audio component generates low frequencies that can be heard, and if it alters the signal while at it.
+However, large drivers usually have difficulty producing high frequencies so yeah, larger drivers can generate louder sound, but this does not indicate that they deliver better quality sound.
+The JBL Tune Flex's lowest frequency is at 20Hz, low-frequency response measures if and how well an audio device generates low audible frequencies and if it makes any changes to the signal while at it.

-Bowers & Wilkins PI7's lowest frequency is at 10Hz, this implies that Bowers & Wilkins PI7 can produce a juicier bass than the JBL Tune Flex The JBL Tune Flex's highest frequency is at 20,000Hz, high-frequency response tells how well an audio component generates high audible frequencies and if it changes to the signal on its way through.
-Bowers & Wilkins PI7's highest frequency is at 20,000Hz, this implies that both devices generate equal treble The sound pressure level, is the level of pressure of sound, in decibels, dB, JBL Tune Flex's measurement is 108dB/mW.
+Bowers & Wilkins PI7's lowest frequency is at 10Hz, this means that Bowers & Wilkins PI7 produce a juicier bass than the JBL Tune Flex JBL Tune Flex's highest frequency is at 20,000Hz, high-frequency response tells how well a particular audio device produces high human frequencies and if it adjustments to the signal while at it.
+Bowers & Wilkins PI7's highest frequency is at 20,000Hz, this means that both devices can produce equal treble The sound pressure level, is the level of pressure of sound, in decibels, dB, JBL Tune Flex's measurement is 108dB/mW.
 Devices with a higher sound pressure level are generally louder when supplied with any given audio source.

-JBL Tune Flex's battery life is 8 hours, these last longer than 5 hours of listening which is considered average for a single charge.
-A device's battery life is commonly given by the manufacturer, and with more battery hours, you get to use it for longer and requires fewer chargings.
+The JBL Tune Flex's battery life is 8 hours, these last longer than 5 hours of listening which is considered average for a single charge.
+A device's battery life is commonly given by the manufacturer, and with longer battery life, you get to use it for longer and have to charge the device less often.
 Bowers & Wilkins PI7's battery life is less than that of JBL Tune Flex by 3.5 hours .
 Every time you recharge your earbuds, they get a little less playing time.

-The effect is not noticeable at first, but over a few years, your wireless earbuds will no longer play for long like they used to.
-The battery life of the charging case is given by the manufacturer, and the JBL Tune Flex's case has a charge of 24 hours.
-A charging case with a longer battery life enables you to recharge your earbuds on the go multiple times before recharging the case itself.
+The effect is barely noticeable at first, but over a few years, your wireless earbuds will have shorter listening time.
+This is given by the vendor, and the JBL Tune Flex's case is said to have a charge of 24 hours.
+A charging case with more battery hours allows you to recharge your earbuds on the go multiple times before having to recharge the case itself.

-Bowers & Wilkins PI7's charging case has a battery life of 18 hours, less than that of JBL Tune Flex by 6 hours It takes 2 hours to fully charge the JBL Tune Flex's battery.
-It is highly adivsable to charge fully the battery before using the earbuds for the first time.
+Bowers & Wilkins PI7's charging case has a battery life of 18 hours, less than that of JBL Tune Flex by 6 hours It requires 2 hours to fully charge the JBL Tune Flex's battery.
+It is highly adivsable to charge fully the battery before using the earbuds when they have been unused for extended periods.
 Bowers & Wilkins PI7 takes 3 hours to fully charge the battery, more than that of JBL Tune Flex by 1 hours JBL Tune Flex have a battery level indicator, an indicator shows you when the earbuds has a low battery.

-Its lights display the charging state of your device and charging case.
-Bowers & Wilkins PI7 too have a battery level indicator, charging indicators enable you determine the charging state of your device, if charged fully, or the battery is running low.
-JBL Tune Flex have USB TYPE-C, an industry-standard connector for transmitting both data and power through a single cable.
+The battery indicator lights show the charging status of your earbuds and charging case.
+Bowers & Wilkins PI7 too have a battery level indicator, these enable you determine the charging state of your earbuds, whether fully charged, or the battery is running low.
+The JBL Tune Flex have USB TYPE-C, a standard connector for transmitting both data and power through a single cable.

-Bowers & Wilkins PI7 too support USB TYPE-C. This USB-C plug comes along with most current electronics.
-JBL Tune Flex have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that allows data movement between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
+Bowers & Wilkins PI7 too support USB TYPE-C. This USB-C plug is part and parcel of most current laptops, phones, and tablets.
+JBL Tune Flex have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that enables data movement between devices placed in range, using short-wavelength, ultra-high frequency radio waves.

 Bowers & Wilkins PI7 has a Bluetooth version of 5, older than that of JBL Tune Flex .
 Newer versions provide faster data transfers.
 The JBL Tune Flex have a 10meters distance to connect via Bluetooth.
 Bowers & Wilkins PI7 have a maximum range of 10meters, equal to that of the JBL Tune Flex JBL Tune Flex support AAC, a codec used for Bluetooth audio.

-Being the highest quality codec that any Bluetooth-supporting Apple product supports, the JBL Tune Flex will work well with your iPhone.
+Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the JBL Tune Flex will work well with your iPad.

-If you are planning on using these with Android you need to pay even closer attention to codec support for if they only have AAC they won't provide the best audio quality possible, ensure that they also support aptX HD, LDAC, or LHDC as well.
+If you are planning on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.
 The Bowers & Wilkins PI7 support AAC as well.
 Designed to be the successor of the MP3 format, AAC generally achieves higher sound quality than MP3 encoders at the same bit rate.

 JBL Tune Flex have 4 microphones.
-While the Bowers & Wilkins PI7 microphones are 6, more than that of JBL Tune Flex by 2 .
-More microphones record better sound quality and enable the device to filter out noise.
-JBL Tune Flex have a noise-canceling type of microphone, these microphones are intended to filter out background sounds from the earbuds' sound.
+Bowers & Wilkins PI7 microphones are 6, more than that of JBL Tune Flex by 2 .
+More microphones record better sound quality and help the device to filter out background sounds.
+The JBL Tune Flex use a noise-canceling microphone, these microphones are intended to filter out noise from the earbuds' sound.

 The Bowers & Wilkins PI7 too have a noise-canceling microphone.
-This is useful in noisy areas.
+Especially useful in noisy environments.
 The JBL Tune Flex microphone sensitivity is measured at -38dBV/Pa.

-The vastness of the analog or digital output signal from the microphone with its input stimulus is a measure of its sensitivity.
-It's the 'loudness' of the sound that the microphone can recognize.
-The JBL Tune Flex support ambient sound mode, which uses microphones to pass through ambient sound to still be heard even when wearing them The Bowers & Wilkins PI7 support ambient sound mode as well, helpful when you want to listen to music while being aware of your surrounding, for example when you’re having a run but would still want to hear traffic.
+The vastness of the analog or digital output signal from the microphone with its input stimulus is a calculation of its sensitivity.
+It's the 'loudness' of the voice that the microphone can pick up.
+The JBL Tune Flex support ambient sound mode, which uses microphones to pass through ambient noises to still be heard even while wearing them The Bowers & Wilkins PI7 support ambient sound mode as well, it’s useful when you want to listen to music but also be aware of your surrounding, say you’re having a run but would still want to hear traffic.

-When lost in a room, or can't be found in your bag, JBL Tune Flex support the find earbuds feature.
-The Bowers & Wilkins PI7 also have the find earbuds feature.
-Use the device app on your smartphone to play an alarm from your device to find them.
+When lost in a room, or can't be found in your bag, the JBL Tune Flex support the find earbuds feature.
+Bowers & Wilkins PI7 also have the find earbuds feature.
+Use the earbuds app on your smartphone to play an alarm from your earbuds to help you find them.

-The JBL Tune Flex support fast charging.
-Commonly, technologies like MediaTek’s Pump Express, are used to reduce the time it takes to charge the earbuds.
-Also the Bowers & Wilkins PI7 too support fast charging.
+JBL Tune Flex support fast charging.
+Most often, technologies like Qualcomm’s Quick Charge, are used to lower the amount of time it takes to charge a device.
+The Bowers & Wilkins PI7 support fast charging.

-This kind is similar to regular charging, just that the battery is filling up much faster.
-For example, with Quick Charge 3.0, the battery can be charged to 50% in 30 minutes.
-JBL Tune Flex have a multipoint of 2 connections, this feature allows you to link to more than one Bluetooth device and switch between them.
+This kind is similar to regular charging, only that the battery fills up much faster.
+For example, with Quick Charge 3.0, the battery is charged to 50% in thirty minutes.
+JBL Tune Flex support multipoint of 2 connections, this feature allows you connect to more than one Bluetooth device and switch between them.

-For example, you can switch calls from one device to another without manually disconnect and reconnect.
-JBL Tune Flex have a mute function, they support the option to mute/unmute a conversation directly from the device.
-The Bowers & Wilkins PI7 too support this function.
+Say, you can switch calls from one device to another without manually disconnect and reconnect.
+The JBL Tune Flex have a mute function, they support the option to mute/unmute a conversation directly from the device.
+The Bowers & Wilkins PI7 also support this function.

 It means that you are in position turn off the device's microphone, but you can still hear the other party talk.
-With the JBL Tune Flex, so you can easily access the volume control, pause, play, mute, etc whichever functions are supported on the earbuds.
-Bowers & Wilkins PI7 also have a control panel on them.
+With the JBL Tune Flex, so you can easily access the volume control, pause, play, mute, etc whichever features are supported on the earbuds.
+Bowers & Wilkins PI7 too have a control panel on them.

-The JBL Tune Flex support voice prompts.
-Automatically receive information through audio messages, like if there is an issue with the connection.
-The Bowers & Wilkins PI7 also support voice prompts meaning the earbuds notifies you if the battery is low, and you need to recharge the device.
+JBL Tune Flex support voice prompts.
+Automatically receive information via audio messages, say if there is a problem with the connection.
+The Bowers & Wilkins PI7 also support voice prompts meaning the device notifies you if the battery is low, and you need to recharge the device.